TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ![breadboard DS18B20](screenshots/breadboard_DS18B20.JPG)

-You also need to grab a code library to use DS18B20 module, go to `Menu -> Sketch -> Include Library -> Manage Libraries ` (or `Shift-Cmd-I` or click on the Library icon in left side bar), and search up `DS18B20`.
+You also need to grab a code library to use the DS18B20 module.
+Go to `Menu -> Sketch -> Include Library -> Manage Libraries ` (or `Shift-Cmd-I` or click on the Library icon in the left sidebar) and search for `DS18B20`.
 I used the official library from `DallasTemperature`, but you're of course welcome to experiment with other ones.

 ![DS18B20 - library](screenshots/DS18B20-library.png)

-Once the library is installed, open the provided sample code at `Menu -> File -> Examples -> DallasTemperatures -> Single` , there's also a copy of it named `DS18B20Simple.ino` in this repository.
+Once the library is installed, open the provided sample code at `Menu -> File -> Examples -> DallasTemperatures -> Single`; there's also a copy of it named `DS18B20Simple.ino` in this repository.

 ![DS18B20 - sample logging](screenshots/DS18B20-sample_logging.png)

-Try upload their sample script and open serial monitor (`Menu -> Tools -> Serial Monitor` or `Shift-Cmd-M` or the top right Magnifing glass icon) you should see the thermister printing the temperatures onto the Serial Monitor.
+Try uploading their sample script and opening the serial monitor (`Menu -> Tools -> Serial Monitor` or `Shift-Cmd-M` or the top right Magnifying glass icon).
+You should see the thermometer printing the temperatures onto the Serial Monitor.
 You could also show their timestamps by toggling the clock icon on the right.

 ### DS18B20 usage notes

-* Since this sensor only require a single pin connection to Arduino it is very easy to add multiple sensors, for more info: see `Menu -> File -> Examples -> DallasTemperatures -> TwoPin_DS18B29`.
+* Since this sensor only requires a single-pin connection to Arduino, it is straightforward to add multiple sensors; for more info, see `Menu -> File -> Examples -> DallasTemperatures -> TwoPin_DS18B29`.
-* The sensor wires could easily come loose on a breadboard, you should come up with some more permenant solution.
+* The sensor wires could easily come loose on a breadboard; you should come up with a more permanent solution.

 ## MPU6050 Accelerometer and Gyroscope

-For more detailed guide on using the MPU6050 module, please read https://lastminuteengineers.com/mpu6050-accel-gyro-arduino-tutorial/.
+For a more detailed guide on using the MPU6050 module, please read https://lastminuteengineers.com/mpu6050-accel-gyro-arduino-tutorial/.

-You might need a bit of soldering skills to make the pins.
+You might need soldering skills to make the pins.

 ![MPU6050 pinout](https://lastminuteengineers.com/wp-content/uploads/arduino/MPU6050-3-axis-Accelerometer-Gyroscope-Module-Pinout.png)